 What access does Censys provide for researchers?

-We provide academic and other non-commercial researchers with free access to Censys datasets on Google BigQuery as well as up-to-date raw scan data.
+We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets via Google BigQuery and up-to-date raw scan data for downloading.
 This access is strictly limited to non-commercial use.
 Learn more about research access.

 Can I opt out of Censys scans?

+Censys strives to be a good citizen of the security community.
 Censys scans help the scientific community accurately study the Internet.
-The data is sometimes used to detect security problems and to inform operators of vulnerable systems so that they can fixed.
-If you opt-out of the research, you might not receive these important security notifications.
+The data is sometimes used to detect security problems and to inform operators of vulnerable systems so they can be fixed.
+If you opt out of the research, you might not receive these important security notifications.

 Additionally, our HTTP-based scans use a Censys specific user-agent, which can be used to filter requests from our scanners.